A STAR brand

 How to lower the total cost of ownership: key design and service considerations

-- Durability reduces maintenance and replacement costs.
-Every component of your exhibit matters, from structural frames to fabric graphics to the cases that transport them.
+• Durability reduces maintenance and replacement costs.
+Durability is a critical factor when evaluating trade show display options, and it directly impacts your long-term exhibit costs.
+Every component of your booth matters, from structural frames to fabric graphics to the cases that transport them.
 At Featherlite, we use advanced materials, precision manufacturing, and dye-sublimation printing to create exhibits built to last.
 Quality matters not just in appearance, but in longevity.
-Better materials means fewer repairs, less replacement, and more consistent brand presence.
+Better materials mean fewer repairs, less frequent replacements, and a more consistent brand presence across every event.

 What questions should you ask when buying a new exhibit?